saicataram/DS-ML-Books/README.md

 # DS-ML-Books

-This repository includes the books that I read/am reading about data science, machine learning and statistical learning.
+This repository includes the books about data science, machine learning and statistical methods.

 The books are: